Machine Learning and AI for Risk Manag ...

 The following factors can amplify the impact of climate-related risks:

 Certain financial amplifiers have the potential to increase the impact of climate-related financial risks on banks.
 The materialization of climate-related risks on bank balance sheets might be amplified by behavioral choices within the financial system and interactions with the real economy.
 A good example of a financial amplifier is the absence of insurance or its unaffordability.
-If bank-funded assets aren’t insured, damage by climate-related events could result in a loss for the bank and result in a difficult recovery plan for the borrower.
+If bank-funded assets aren’t insured, damage caused by climate-related events could result in a loss for the bank and result in a difficult recovery plan for the borrower.

 Some risk drivers may impact banks through more than one transmission channel, a situation that amplifies climate-related financial risks.
 Notably, the interaction between microeconomic and macroeconomic transmission channels can worsen an already dire situation.
 An example of this would be where a physical risk results in the destruction of houses, thereby affecting the creditworthiness of a bank’s customers while also impacting the aggregate credit risk for banks.